 6. Income Protection Insurance (Berufsunfähigkeitsversicherung)

 Income protection insurance aka occupational disability insurance, is mainly known as BU (short for Berufsunfähigkeit) in Germany.
 When you ask any German insurance broker, this is by far one of the most essential voluntary insurances anyone should have.
 The BU protects you from the loss of income if you are unable to perform your job.
 Whether you were in an accident and are physically disabled or suffer from burn-out and need several months or years to recover, these are the types of life events that can tremendously impact your financial stability.

 This is a very German insurance and few expats we know actually have it.
 Jen would never have it if I (the German 😄) wouldn’t insist and get one for her.
 A German BU only makes sense if you plan on spending most of your working life in Germany.

 7. Term Life Insurance (Risiko-Lebensversicherung)

 Life insurance in Germany protects your family from financial instability in case of your death.
-In Germany, people get voluntary life insurance after getting married or having kids, especially if only one parent is the main financial provider.
+In Germany, people get voluntary life insurance after getting a mortgage or having kids, especially if only one parent is the main financial provider.
 Therefore, life insurance does not protect you from anything but is a precaution not to leave your family in financial trouble.